openebs-archive/openebs-docs/docs/upgrade.md

     Make sure that this step completes successfully before proceeding to next step.

     **Upgrade cStor Volumes**

+    Get the cStor PV that you want to upgrade and use the PV name in the following command to upgrade the particular PV to the latest version.
+From the Step2 output, you will get the cStor PV details.
+You should perform upgrade one volume at a time.

+    ```
+    ./cstor_target_update.sh <cStor_PV_name> <openebs_namespace>
+    ```

     Extract the PV name using `kubectl get pv`